vippsas/vipps-recurring-api/vipps-recurring-api.md

 The user will be presented with the variable agreement in Vipps, where they can change the max amount they allow to be charged each interval.

+In this example the `suggestedMaxAmount` is 5 000 kr, this amount gets pre-selected in Vipps.
+The user clicks on "maksbeløp" (max amount) and opens the list of auto generated suggestions together with the `suggestedMaxAmount`.
+The text above the list explains that the merchant recommends the user to set their max amount to 5 000 kr.
+The user proceeds with 5 000 kr and accepts the agreement.

+**Note:** The auto generated list is based on the `suggestedMaxAmount` and can not be changed by the merchant individually.
+It will however change if `suggestedMaxAmount` changes, which can be done in the `PATCH agreement` endpoint.

 Accepting agreement in Vipps:
 ![variable_amount_accept](images/variable_amount_accept.png)